EngineerBetter/engineerbetter-hugo/content/blog/migrating-to-kf.md

 These tools **do the heavy lifting for you**, allowing you to focus on the parts of the migration that **have the highest business impact**.

 > These tools expect a Kf cluster to have already been built and configured.
-For our environments, we have used our [continuous infrastructure](https://www.engineerbetter.com/blog/continuous-infrastructure-google-cloud/) methodology to reliably pave all the GKE and Kf components required.
+For our environments, we have used our [continuous infrastructure](https://www.engineerbetter.com/blog/continuous-infrastructure-google-cloud/) approach to reliably pave all the GKE and Kf components required.

 ## Using the tool